darekf77/typescript-npm-project/README.md

 - Inside isomorphic app.ts simulator use only ./controller and ./entities: import { ProcessController } from './controllers'; // OK import { ProcessController } from './controllers/core/ProcessController'; // error undefined
+- angular-lib 'ss-common-ui/module' is not working in src

 BUILDS are only projects :
  - worksapces (that contains with childen | with childen previews)